 - Carbohydrate Cycling – the gist of this method is cycling your carbohydrates between low and high days.
-Have higher carb days on workout days and lower carbs on non-workout days.
-Again, this is a great way to build and maintain muscle while losing fat in a hypo-caloric environment.
+This is a great way to provide extra fuel for your intense workouts so that you can build and maintain muscle while losing fat in a hypo-caloric environment.
 Read more about carbohydrate cycling and how to implement it.

 - Carbohydrate Tapering – as the name suggests, you taper your carbohydrate intake as the day goes on.
 Each successive meal contains less and less carbohydrates until your final meal – which usually consists of protein, healthy fats, and veggies.

-If after your diet is already 90% whole foods with sufficient calories and you’re including intense exercise, strength training, and keeping active, yet you still can’t make any progress, one of the 3 eating methods outlined above will help you break through your stalled progress.
+Now, the majority of people will not have to mess with carbohydrate manipulation, but if after your diet is already 90% whole foods with sufficient calories and you’re including intense exercise, strength training, and keeping active, yet you still can’t make any progress, one of the 3 eating methods outlined above can help you break through your stalled progress.
 Good luck!